Rajarshi12321/game_recommendation/README.md

 ## License
 This project is licensed under the MIT License.
 Feel free to modify and distribute it as per the terms of the license.

-I hope this README provides you with the necessary information to get started with the road to Generative AI with Google Gemini and LlamaIndex.
+I hope this README provides you with the necessary information to get started with the road to Generative AI with Google Gemini and Langchain.